 But if we do know one precise exposure result, we can change distance and still know the right exposure.
 We have to do some division, but sometimes we can approximate this in our heads, or many flashes have (or used to have) guide number calculators, where we enter distance, and it tells us f/stop, or vice versa.

 While guide number is a fundamental basic we ought to know (it handles the Inverse Square Law), and which is still dead on today, frankly, the method may seem old fashioned now.
-It is what we used back in the 1940s to 1960s — it was all there was for the flash bulb era.
+Guide number is what we used back in the 1940s to 1960s — it was all there was for the flash bulb era.
 But by about 1970, we had electronic flashes with the photo sensors for the Auto modes that self-metered the reflection back from subject.
 We certainly liked that, and it worked for bounce too.
-The 1980s introduced TTL, metered and controlled by the camera computer.
-We liked that too, it was great to actually meter the flash.
+The 1980s introduced TTL, metered and controlled by the camera computer seeing exactly what the lens view sees.
+We liked that too, it was great to be able to actually meter the flash.
 Reflective metering certainly can have issues, it often needs some correction (called Flash Compensation, which we add manually by trial and error and experience).
 But TTL is metered, and is generally always a pretty close starting point.

 But either way, guide number is really about the least we can know about flash.
 For example, you're at home wondering about the graduation picture tomorrow.
 You think you can sit with 50 feet of the stage.
 You have a suitable lens, say 105 mm for DX, but you're wondering about the flash.
 The zoom on your SB-600 maxes out at 85 mm, and the GN there is 131 (ISO 100), and x2 for ISO 400 is GN 262.
-At 60 feet (safety factor), GN 262 / 60 feet = f/4.4.
+At 50 feet, GN 262 / 50 feet = f/5.2.
 Piece of cake, ISO 800 should not be necessary.
-Even if planning to use TTL, this is good to know before you get there.
+50 feet is at least a 10x7 foot field with 105mm on an APS cropped sensor at 50 feet.
+Even if planning to use TTL, this is all good to know before you get there.
 Take a couple shots of the empty stage before things start, to get setup right.